ConstantFinance/www/docs/index.md

 hero:
   name: "Constant Finance"
-  text: "Decentralized lending with Fixed Rates, Flexible Access and Higher Yields"
+  text: "Empowering Global DeFi users to Lend and Borrow at Fixed Rates"
-  tagline: Enabling users to securely lend and borrow with fixed interest rate.
+  # tagline: Enabling users to securely lend and borrow with fixed interest rate.
   actions:
     - theme: brand
       text: Use app